pglevy/include-component/login.md

 <!-- Put the HTML content into a grid column and add optional settings. -->
 {% capture row %}
-{% include column.html content=column-html column-style="tablet:grid-col-6 tablet:grid-offset-3 bg-white radius-lg padding-5 shadow-2" %}
+{% include column.html content=column-html column-style="tablet:grid-col-6 tablet:grid-offset-3 bg-white radius-lg padding-5 shadow-4 margin-top-5" %}
 {% endcapture %}

 <!-- Put the grid column into a grid row and add optional settings. -->
 {% include row.html content=row %}

+Learn more about this toolkit on GitHub.
+{: .text-center}